bhumika1240/cmpn202-operating-systems/week1.md

 ![operating system output](images/week1/os.png)

 **Explanation:**
-This screenshot confirms that Ubuntu Server 24.04 LTS is installed on the system.This command displays detailed Linux distribution information.
-It confirms that Ubuntu Server 24.04 LTS is installed, ensuring long-term support and security updates, which is appropriate for a server-based environment.
+This screenshot shows the output of the `lsb_release -a` command, confirming that Ubuntu Server 24.04 LTS is installed.
+This ensures long-term support, regular security updates, and suitability for a server environment.